Bulbophyllum montense

 Bulbophyllum montense is a species of orchid in the genus Bulbophyllum found in Borneo.

 Description

 Plant are epiphytic growing from creeping rhizomes.
 Pseudobulbs are ovoid to ellipsoid, 14 mm x 5 mm.
 Leaves are elliptic, 60 mm x 7 mm.
-Plants bloom on a inflorescence with a single orange yellow flower with a dorsal sepal elliptic to ovate 11.5 mm x 2.5 mm, lateral sepals elliptic to obovate 14 mm x 3.5 mm with 5 veined, petals obovate 2.5 mm x 1.0 mm, lip squarish, recurved, abaxial surface glabrous.
+Plants bloom on an inflorescence with a single orange yellow flower with a dorsal sepal elliptic to ovate 11.5 mm x 2.5 mm, lateral sepals elliptic to obovate 14 mm x 3.5 mm with 5 veined, petals obovate 2.5 mm x 1.0 mm, lip squarish, recurved, abaxial surface glabrous.
 Column 2 mm long.